AbieFund/abie-archive/CONTRACT.md

 The `reviewer` only needs to answer this question: **"Does the proposal fit the guidelines?"**.
 If not, the `reviewer` have to modify the voting mode and set it to regular.

 Members always can refuse or ignore.
 If so, another `reviewer` is selected.

+*Option to consider: a voting mode modification could trigger the request of a higher deposit before the proposal is submitted to vote.*

 ## Liquid democracy features